A circular logo for The Housing Helpdesk with a house wearing a yellow headset in the center.

 Before you shop or make an offer, confirm:

-Whether the program is currently funded and accepting applicants
+• Funding status: Confirm that the program is currently funded and actively accepting applicants.

 Buy-down programs differ by community and funding.
 Partnerships can sometimes deepen the buy-down and expand access.